makrai/notes/feng2007-lang-agnost-bert-sent.md

   * default setup for followup works (Chidambaram+ 2018; Yang+ 2019a)
 * We experiment the hard negative mining for Spanish (es) following Guo+ (2018) within this LaBSE setup
+  * negative mining
-  * A weaker dual encoder using the deep averaging network is trained to mine the negatives from the bilingual pool of en-es.
-Similar to the cross-accelerator negatives, the mined negatives are also appended to each example.
-Due to the memory constraint, we only append 3 mined hard negatives in es languages for each en source sentence.
-Since the amount of examples increased 4x per en sentence in es batches, We also decrease batch size from 128 to 32 in the hard negative experiment.
-To get fair comparison, we trained 200k steps for the experiment instead of 50k in other experiments
+    * A weaker dual encoder using the deep averaging network is trained to mine the negatives from the bilingual pool of en-es
+    * Similar to the cross-accelerator negatives, the mined negatives are also appended to each example
+    * Due to the memory constraint, we only append 3 mined hard negatives in es languages for each en source sentence
+    * Since the amount of examples increased 4x per en sentence in es batches,
+  * We also decrease batch size from 128 to 32 in the hard negative experiment
+  * To get fair comparison, we trained 200k steps for the experiment instead of 50k in other experiments
   * For languages other than `es`, batch size was decreased to 32
 * Removing the cross-accelerator sampling hurts the model performance slightly
   * hard negatives don't help the LaBSE model’s performance